jwplayer/applicaster-docs/series.md

 </div>

 ## Create an series screen
-1. Create an feed for all possible seasons in your enviroment.
-E.g seasons 4 looks like this:  `/jw/playlists/{{playlistId}}?media_filtering=seasonNumber:4&feedTitle=Season%204`
+1. Create a feed for all possible seasons in your environment.
+E.g season 4 looks like this:  `/jw/playlists/{{playlistId}}?media_filtering=seasonNumber:4&feedTitle=Season%204`
-1. Create a series/show screen containing all possible seaons
+1. Create a series/show screen containing all possible seasons
 1. Ensure to enable 'Hide Component if data is empty'

 <div style="display:flex; justify-content: center;">